module specification

 Balance of independent study and scheduled teaching activity

-Lectures will help develop your knowledge and understanding gained from the level 4 valuation module, and seminars, workshops and other activities will allow you to apply your learning to a range of situations, helped by peer and tutor support.
+Lectures will help develop your knowledge and understanding gained from the Level 4 valuation module.
+Seminars, workshops, and other activities will allow you to apply your learning to a range of situations, helped by peer and tutor support.

-Study will be supported via lectures, seminars, workshops, and guided asynchronous activities.
-Where appropriate, activities, will be captured and made available to allow asynchronous access.
+Your study will be supported via lectures seminars, workshops, and guided asynchronous activities.
+Where appropriate, activities will be captured and made available to allow asynchronous access.
 The value of this blended approach is that you will be able to continue to explore topics beyond the classroom and interact with your cohort to expand on discussions and debates.
+In addition, you will receive formative feedback from exercises that do not get formally marked.

-You will be asked to do independent and guided reading and research to support your learning, this will help you to build a wider knowledge of economic theory and how it relates to the built environment and how it will affect you as a real estate professional.
+You will be asked to do independent and guided reading and research to support your learning, this will help you build a wider knowledge and develop your professional approach to valuations.

 Learning outcomes